MercuryPay/WebServices.Java/README.md

 Java SDK and sample code for integrating to Mercury's WebServices platform.

 You will find the SDK source in the MercuryWebServiceJavaSDK folder and the sample integration application in the MercuryWebServiceJavaIntegrationExample folder and the JavaDoc under MercuryWebServiceJavaSDK/doc.
+Please keep in mind this is a rudimentary integration with hard-coded soap-envelope strings which we plan on extending upon in the future.

 ©2013 Mercury Payment Systems, LLC - all rights reserved.